ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 We are happy that the refactor did not impact the result of the simulation but the big question is are we getting better comparable performance to version 3?

-Below the picture of a benchmark that show the various versions and zoom view of version 3 vs version 4
+Below the picture of a benchmark that shows the various versions and zooms into the
+version 3 vs version 4.

 {% include image.html img="/assets/images/ml-ds-best-practices/unnamed-chunk-27-1.png" caption="Execution comparisons" %}
 {% include image.html img="/assets/images/ml-ds-best-practices/unnamed-chunk-27-2.png" caption="Execution comparisons" %}